 Drift Detection

 Fireflyâs drift detection capabilities ensure that your infrastructure complies with your infrastructure automation, preventing security risks due to unauthorized changes in your cloud environment.
 These changes are quickly identified and remediated, maintaining the desired state of your infrastructure.
-You can see this in
+You can see this in your Dashboard and Inventory.

 Using the Firefly, you can also send notifications if any drift is detected by selecting the event type as drift detection.